Frequently Asked Questions

 What does acupuncture treat?

-Acupuncture is not only good for helping to manage pain, but also for insomnia, primary care, weigh loss, headaches and migraines.
+Acupuncture is not only good for helping to manage pain, but also for insomnia, anxiety, primary care, weigh loss, headaches and migraines.
 Sports acupuncture can prevent injury or re-injury.
 Acupuncture helps athletes increase blood circulation throughout the muscle.

 Does acupuncture hurt?